tvieregge/notes/the_mind_illuminated.md

 1. Focus on the present - Anything is good, as lng as it is in the present.
 Give priority to sensations over thoughts.
 2. Focus on the body - Any sesation related to the body is good.
-3. Bodily sensations related to the breath - Same as 2, but limeted.
+3. Bodily sensations related to the breath - Same as 2, but limited.
 4. Breath at the nose - This is the MO

 Expect to be aware of many other things as you focus on the breath, just don't engage.

 __Emphasize relaxation, peacefulness and pleasure ranther than willpower and effort.__

-Attitude: Don't slip into a judgemental, critiacal, stiving attitude.
+Attitude: Don't slip into a judgemental, critiacal, striving attitude.
 Aiming to be free from judgement and expectations.
 If you are feeling like you have to __struggle__ or it's __difficult__ you probably need to examine your attitude.